MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/concepts/gpt-with-vision.md

 > [!IMPORTANT]
 > Pricing details are subject to change in the future.

-GPT-4 Turbo with Vision accrues charges like other Azure OpenAI chat models.
+Vision-enabled models accrue charges like other Azure OpenAI chat models.
 You pay a per-token rate for the prompts and completions, detailed on the [Pricing page](https://azure.microsoft.com/pricing/details/cognitive-services/openai-service/).
 The base charges and additional features are outlined here:

 Base Pricing for GPT-4 Turbo with Vision is:
 - Input: $0.01 per 1000 tokens